vrodgom/statmorph/docs/description.rst

 `SourceMorphology` objects, one for each labeled source, in which the different morphological measurements can be accessed as keys or attributes.

-Apart from the morphological parameters, statmorph also produces three different "bad measurement" flags (where values of 0 and 1 indicate good and bad measurements, respectively):
+Apart from the morphological parameters, statmorph also produces two different "bad measurement" flags (where values of 0 and 1 indicate good and bad measurements, respectively):

 1. ``flag`` : indicates a problem with the basic morphological measurements (e.g., a discontinuous Gini segmentation map).
-2. ``flag_segmap`` : indicates when the 3 segmentation maps (Gini, MID,
-   shape asymmetry) are very different from each other.
-3. ``flag_sersic`` : indicates if there was a problem/warning during the
+2. ``flag_sersic`` : indicates if there was a problem/warning during the
    Sersic profile fitting.

-In general, users should enforce ``flag == 0``.
-The other two are optional.
+In general, users should enforce ``flag == 0``, while ``flag_sersic == 0``
+should be applied only when actually interested in Sersic fits (which can fail for merging galaxies and other "irregular" objects).

 In addition to the flags described above, the output should not be trusted when any of the measured distance scales (Petrosian radii,